What Early Placement Data Tells Us About a B-School's Future?

 What to Look for Over Time?

-In placements, a strong batch performance is encouraging, but a consistent pattern across multiple cohorts is more compelling.
-It is only when early data improves year after year that the future of a B-school becomes clear.
-From the Class of 2024 to the Class of 2025, Altera Institute's median salaries increased by 28.7%, the top 50th percentile salaries increased by 25.6%, and the highest package increased from Rs.
-24 LPA to Rs.
-26 LPA.
-These are not accidental improvements; they reflect a model finding a stronger fit in the market as the program matures.
+A good batch performance is promising in placements, whereas a steady trend among various cohorts is more convincing.
+The future of a B-school is clear only when initial data improve year after year.
+The median salaries of the Altera Institute Class of 2024 to Class of 2025 have increased by 28.7%, the top 50th percentile salaries have increased by 25.6%, and the highest package has increased by 28.7%.
+These are no coincidental improvements; they are part of a paradigm that finds a better fit in the market as the program matures.

-When evaluating any B-school based on early career outcomes, the supporting infrastructure it provides matters just as much as the numbers.
-Strong placement data cannot be sustained across cohorts without a rigorous curriculum, experienced faculty, and live projects.
-Instead of judging a new institute by its early salaries, consider whether its academic design supports those numbers.
+In the early career success of any B-school, the infrastructure that it offers is just as important as the data.
+A successful placement data cannot be maintained over cohorts without a rigorous curriculum, experienced faculty, and live projects.
+Rather than estimating the prospects of a new institute on the basis of its initial salaries, ask yourself whether the academic design of the new institute is in a position to support those salaries.

 The Altera Institute provides over 300 hours of specialized career support, which includes resume development, structured interviewing, and direct access to a recruiter network that encompasses more than 50 organizations.